whistlegraph/aesthetic-computer/README.txt

 - [] Finish all todos in `botce`.
   - [] Remove `botce` from intro text.
 - [] Add name to top left corner of all bots.
+- [] Back browser button should bring up mobile keyboard.
+- [] Spaces on new line breaks no longer work on `prompt` ?
 - [] Add starfield to prompt.
 - [] Tappable floaty words on prompt.
 - [] Gutter max with but no min width o.